"Why am I having a transference?"

 Let me share a story that might help explain the importance of these experience-dependent adaptations.

-The evolution of transference
+The evolution of our developmental needs

 I live near an eagle reserve and there's often two large eagles sitting atop a tall, dead fir tree a little ways from my front of yard.
 One year I had to endure three days of a young eagle bleating it's heart out.